 To estimate the factor matrix $\ma{\Omega}$ and the channel $\overline{\ma{G}}$, we must solve the following optimization problem

 Note that (\ref{Eq:nonlinear problem}) is a nonlinear problem due to the presence of two unknown matrices $(\overline{\ma{G}} \; \text{and} \; \ma{\Omega})$.
-To address this issue, we can derive sub-optimization linear programs that hold certain matrices constant.
-For instance, by fixing the channel matrix $\overline{\ma{G}}$, the problem becomes linear in the factor matrix $\ma{\Omega}$.
+To address this issue, we can derive sub-optimization linear programs in which certain matrices are held constant.
+For example, by fixing the channel matrix $\overline{\ma{G}}$, the problem becomes linear in the factor matrix $\ma{\Omega}$.
 Similarly, fixing $\ma{\Omega}$ we have a linear problem in $\overline{\ma{G}}$.
 Consequently, the optimization problem in (\ref{Eq:nonlinear problem}) can be decomposed into sub-optimization problems, which can then be solved iteratively.
 This is the underlying premise of the \ac{ALS} algorithm.
-On the other hand, since we are interested in solving only for $\ma{\Omega}$ and $\overline{\ma{G}}$, the algorithm is defined as \acf{BALS}.
-For this, we shall make use of $[\ten{Z}]_{(1)}$ and $[\ten{Z}]_{(3)}$, which from (\ref{EQ:frontal_sice PARAFAC vision}), are defined as
+On the other hand, since we are interested in solving only for $\ma{\Omega}$ and $\overline{\ma{G}}$, the algorithm is defined as \ac{BALS}.
+For this, we make use of $[\ten{Z}]_{(1)}$ and $[\ten{Z}]_{(3)}$, which, from (\ref{EQ:frontal_sice PARAFAC vision}), are defined as

 and